 Two-seeds also had a rough weekend, with Cinncinnati and North Carolina, the defending national champs, also out.

-With so much Madness, let’s take a look at updated odds to win the NCAA Tournament from 5Dimes, compared to numbers from before the tourney tipped off.
+With so much Madness, let’s take a look at updated odds to win the NCAA Tournament, compared to numbers from before the tourney tipped off.

 Kentucky (+2300 to +725)